-When the EN pin voltage rises above the enable threshold voltage (typically 1.22 V) and VIN rises above the VIN UVLO rising threshold, the device enters its internal power-up sequence.
-The EN to first switching delay is specified in Start-up Section in Electrical Characteristics table.
+When the EN pin voltage rises above the enable threshold voltage (typically 1.22 V) and $V{IN}$ rises above the VIN UVLO rising threshold, the device enters its internal power-up sequence.
+The EN to first switching delay is specified in the Start-up section of the Electrical Characteristics.

 When using the internal VCC LDO, the internal power-up sequence includes three sequential steps.
 During the first period, the VCC voltage is charged up on a VCC bypass capacitor by an 11-mA current source.
-The length of this VCC LDO start-up time varies with the capacitance on VCC pin.
-However, if VIN voltage ramps up very slowly, the VCC LDO output voltage will be limited by the VIN voltage level, thus the VCC LDO start-up time can be extended longer.
+The length of this VCC LDO start-up time varies with the capacitance on the VCC pin.
+However, if the VIN voltage ramps up very slowly, the VCC LDO output voltage will be limited by the VIN voltage level, thus the VCC LDO start-up time can be extended longer.
 Since the VCC LDO start-up time is relatively long, the internal VINTREF build-up happens and finishes during this period.
-Once the VCC voltage crosses above VCC UVLO rising threshold (typically 2.87 V), the device moves to the second step, power-on delay.
+Once the VCC voltage crosses above the VCC UVLO rising threshold (typically 2.87 V), the device moves to the second step, power-on delay.
 The MODE pin setting detection, SS/REFIN pin detection, and control loop initialization are finished within this 285-μs delay.
-Soft-start ramp starts when the 285-μs power-on delay finishes.
-During the soft-start ramp power stage, switching does not happen until the SS/ REFIN pin voltage reaches 50 mV.
-This introduces a SS delay that varies with the external capacitance on SS/ REFIN pin.
+A soft-start ramp starts when the 285-μs power-on delay finishes.
+During the soft-start ramp power stage, switching does not happen until the SS/REFIN pin voltage reaches 50 mV.
+This introduced a SS delay which varies with the external capacitance on the SS/REFIN pin.

-☑ 7-1 shows an example where the VIN UVLO rising threshold is satisfied earlier than the EN rising threshold.
+Figure 7-1 shows an example where the VIN UVLO rising threshold is satisfied earlier than the EN rising threshold.
 In this scenario, the VCC UVLO rising threshold becomes the gating signal to start the internal power-up sequence, and the sequence between VIN and EN does not matter.

-When using an external bias on VCC pin, the internal power-up sequence still includes three sequential steps.
+When using an external bias on the VCC pin, the internal power-up sequence still includes three sequential steps.
 The first period is much shorter since VCC voltage is built up already.
 A 100-μs period allows the internal references to start up and reach regulation points.
-This 100-μs period includes not only the 0.9-V VINTREF, but also all of the other reference voltages for various functions.
+This 100-μs period includes not only the 0.6-V VINTREF, but also all of the other reference voltages for various functions.
 The device then moves to the second step, power-on delay.
 The MODE pin setting detection, SS/REFIN pin detection, and control loop initialization are finished within this 285-μs delay.
-Soft-start ramp starts when the 285-μs power-on delay finishes.
+A soft-start ramp starts when the 285-μs power-on delay finishes.
 During the soft-start ramp power stage, switching does not happen until the SS/REFIN pin voltage reaches 50 mV.
-This introduces a SS delay that varies with the external capacitance on SS/REFIN pin.
+This introduced a SS delay which varies with the external capacitance on SS/REFIN pin.

-☑ 7-2 shows an example where the VIN UVLO rising threshold and EN rising threshold are satisfied later than the VCC UVLO rising threshold.
-In this scenario, the VIN UVLO rising threshold or EN rising threshold, whoever is satisfied later, becomes the gating signal to start the internal power-up sequence.
+Figure 7-2 shows an example where both the VIN UVLO rising threshold and EN rising threshold are satisfied later than the VCC UVLO rising threshold.
+In this scenario, the VIN UVLO rising threshold or EN rising threshold, whichever is satisfied later, becomes the gating signal to start the internal power-up sequence.

-図 7-1.
+Figure 7-1.
 Internal Power-up Sequence Using Internal LDO

-☑ 7-2.
+Figure 7-2.
 Internal Power-up Sequence Using External Bias